-26.6 Catastrophic Leave and SDI Administration
+26.8 Cat Leave and SDI Administration

 In January of 2019, or as soon thereafter as is reasonably possible, the parties will commence meeting and conferring in good faith about changes to the Catastrophic Leave Bank (Section 18.7) and State Disability Insurance (SDI) (Section 26.4).
-These discussion will focus on the administration and processing of Catastrophic Leave and timelines for employees providing State Disability Insurance checks to the City in order to buy back leave accruals.
+These discussions will primarily focus on the administration and processing of Catastrophic Leave and State Disability Insurance.